-A response to concerns raised by Mr Ian Bell, Chief Executive Officer of the British Association for Shooting and Conservation, about the accuracy of conclusions drawn by the SHOT-SWITCH monitoring programme.
+An updated response to concerns raised by Mr Ian Bell, Chief Executive Officer of the British Association for Shooting and Conservation, about the accuracy of conclusions drawn by the SHOT-SWITCH monitoring programme.

-Rhys E. Green, Deborah J. Pain & Mark A. Taggart, 19 April 2023
+Rhys E. Green, Deborah J. Pain & Mark A. Taggart, 20 June 2023